dansmyers/ComputerOrganizationAndArchitecture/Labs/2-Server.md

   - Installing and configuring the nginx web server
   - Connecting to the server using its IP address and HTTP
   - Creating and styling a basic HTML web page
-  - Working with file permissions using the `chmod` command
+  - Shadow password files
-  - Setting up a shadow password file and basic HTTP authentication
+  - Password cracking with John the Ripper

 ## Initial Setup